 ** Reviewer did contribute to the Kickstarter for this title **

 In Bloodstained: Ritual of the Night, you’re placed into the role of Miriam, a poor unfortunate soul who was subjected to a cruel experiment.
 One that resulted in crystals tuned to demonic powers being embedded in her being.
-Or a Shardbinder as she’s called.
+Or a Shardbinder, as she’s called.
 Following this experiment, she fell into a deep slumber for many years.
-That is until this evil looking castle appeared out of nowhere and an old friend, Gebel, decided he was going to go raise an army of demons.
-Having been subjected to the same treatment as Miriam, he’s a bit frustrated at the world.
+That is until this evil-looking castle appeared out of nowhere and an old friend, Gebel, decided he was going to go raise an army of demons.
+Having been subjected to the same treatment as Miriam, he’s a bit frustrated with the world.
 Of course, Miriam being the protagonist, she can’t let that sit and thus begins the story.

-The story is typical, you’re here to save/stop a former friend while trying to put an end this an accused castle.
+The story is typical; you’re here to save/stop a former friend while trying to put an end to this accursed castle.
 As for Miriam, she’s supposedly also playing with her own fate.
-Initially, it’s stated that if you absorb too many shards that you might lose your humanity and suffer some sort of consequence.
-Sadly, nothing really develops from that and I felt that was a missed opportunity in my book.
+Initially, it’s stated that if you absorb too many shards you might lose your humanity and suffer some consequences.
+Sadly, nothing really developed from that, and I felt that was a missed opportunity in my book.
 Hopefully, this comes back to the forefront in possibly some DLC or even another chapter in the game series.
 As for the characters, they were forgettable served only to assist Miriam in her quest.
 That is with the exception of the character voiced by David Hayter (Solid Snake).
-I’m patiently waiting for when we’ll be able to play as him as a DLC character.
-Dare I say, he was more memorable than Miriam was, even though he had less time in the spotlight.
+I’m patiently waiting for when we’ll be able to play him as a DLC character.
+Dare I say; he was more memorable than Miriam was, even though he had less time in the spotlight.

 Bloodstained foregoes the conventional power-up mechanics by introducing a unique spin on acquiring abilities.
 Instead of leveling up and learning new abilities as you progress up the experience ladder, you instead earn them by killing enemies.
 Which randomly will drop a specific ability, which embeds itself into Miriam as she lets out a blood-curdling scream while it binds with her.
-The result is instant power-ups and due to the sheer amount of enemies in the game, there’s a lot of those to collect.
-With some abilities being more useful than others, while some being damned near OP.
+The result is instant power-ups, and due to the sheer amount of enemies in the game, there are a lot of those to collect, with some abilities being more useful than others, while some being damned near overpowered.

 Bloodstained: Ritual of the Night